 The Connecting Cambridgeshire website is maintained by the Project Team within Cambridgeshire County Council (CCC).
 We seek to provide high quality information and have made every effort to ensure that this information is accurate and up to date.
 However, we are unable to give any guarantee as to the accuracy of the information on the website and can accept no liability for any loss, damage or inconvenience which may be caused by relying on any such information.

 We take reasonable steps to ensure that any external website that we provide links to or any information provided by third parties is not offensive or defamatory, however we are unable to take responsibility for the contact of any such information or website maintained outside of Connecting Cambridgeshire.

 Subject Access Request Form

-Further information on the County’s Data Protection Team and its role within the organisation can be found on the Data Protection pages of this website.
+Further information on the County Council’s Data Protection Team and its role within the organisation can be found on the Data Protection pages of the Council website.

 Freedom of Information